JayceDevelops/JayceDevelops/README.md

 <h1 align="center">Welcome To My Repositiory</h1>

-<h3>My goal is to become a software egineer, and more specifically a full stack engineer</h3>
+<h3>My goal is to become a software egineer, and more specifically a full stack software engineer</h3>

 <h3>About Me</h3>
 <ul>